 What tips would you give to someone applying to your Medical School?

-- Get your head around the BMAT– The university used to ask applicants to take the UKCAT to aid selection, but now use the BMAT test.
-The questions in each test are completely different (BMAT has far more critical thinking and scientific knowledge than the UKCAT, plus an essay at the end), so time must be taken to practice for this.
+- Get your head around the BMAT– The university used to ask applicants to take the UCAT to aid selection, but now use the BMAT test.
+The questions in each test are completely different (BMAT has far more critical thinking and scientific knowledge than the UCAT, plus an essay at the end), so time must be taken to practice for this.

 - Interview practice – The university nowadays uses the multi-station interview approach – something that is hugely applicable to working in a healthcare setting as a doctor.
 To prepare, students should consider ways that they could be assessed other than a simple conversation with an interviewer – discussion of an ethical issue or breaking bad news are commonly used stations.